 - Provide support via phone or e-mail.

-- Meet with you about four months before your wedding date to explain procedures and answer questions.
+- Meet with you four months before your wedding date to explain procedures, answer questions and talk through the planning guide.

 - Update the officiant, musicians and others who are involved about wedding details.

-- Schedule wedding assistant(s) to assist you on your wedding day and familiarize them with your plans.
+- Schedule wedding coordinator(s) to assist you on your wedding day and familiarize them with your plans.

-What are the responsibilities of the Wedding Assistant assigned to my ceremony?
+What are the responsibilities of the Wedding Coordinator assigned to my ceremony?

-- Call the bride approximately one week before the wedding to review all the details of the wedding
+- Call the couple approximately one week before the wedding to review all the details of the ceremony

-- Open the church for rehearsal and wedding
+- Open the church for rehearsal and ceremony

 - Lead the rehearsal (pastors and directors do not typically attend rehearsals)